 The Catholic Church adopted the educational philosophy and method of Thomas Aquinas, who is regarded as the Angelic Doctor of unparalleled esteem, not that of Charlotte Mason.
 The Holy Spirit does his work through Holy Mother Church.
 The education of our children is supposed to be based upon Catholic Faith Formation.
 Charlotte Mason interpreted the fresco to her own liking, but more problematic, she based her notion of the Holy Spirit's cooperation on her own interpretation of the Bible, and her philosophy follows suit.

-When Jesus said, "Let the children be, and do not hinder them from coming to me, for of such is the kingdom of heaven," Charlotte applied this directly to her method.
+Charlotte applied Jesus' saying, "Let the children be, and do not hinder them from coming to me, for of such is the kingdom of heaven," directly to her method.
 She tells us that we hinder the child by getting too much between him and the ideas found in living books.
 Let's consider narration, for example, a key CM method, which in itself is a practical tool for assimilating and remembering what is read.
 We are discouraged from having any influence on how the child's mind conceives of what he has taken in.
 We are to allow him to come to his own conclusions.
 Furthermore, the personality of the teacher should not have any play upon the child in his education.
 Her "charm" should be concealed, not used to any advantage.
 While St. Thomas would agree that discovery on one's own is the best way to learn anything, he also recognized that some things simply could not be learned without the guidance of the teacher, and that most people would have neither the time nor the courage to do so.

 St. Thomas' method was distinguished by its conversational approach, presenting the material in engaging ways and leading the mind of the student to right thinking (the marriage of faith with reason).
 If we allow the books to be the primary educators of our children, then we are not following the Church's declaration that it is the parents who are the primary educators of their children!
 Yes, we do this with the guidance of the Holy Spirit.
 But Charlotte's notion that a method of education itself will either invite or repel the Spirit isn't Catholic.
 We invite the Holy Spirit through prayer.
 We receive the graces of the Spirit through the sacraments and life of the Church.
 And teaching is an art that we need to do well.